ChimeHQ/Flexer/README.md

 - Fully Swift `String`-compatible
 - Based around `Sequence` and `IteratorProtocol` procotols

 It turns out that Swift's `Sequence` and `Iterator` concepts work pretty well for processing tokens.
-They make for a familiar API that also offers a surprsing amount of power.
+They make for a familiar API that also offers a surprising amount of power.
 Flexer builds on these concepts with some new protocols that are made specifically for lexing, but are generally applicable to all `Sequence` types.

 ## Integration